 The Story of My Assassins by Tarun Tejpal

-I was really impressed by the ‘Alchemy of Desire’ by Tarun, which I read a few months back, the number of elements and the layers that it spoke in was just amazing.
+I was really impressed by the ‘Alchemy of Desire’ by Tarun, which I read a few months back.
+The number of elements and the layers that it spoke in, was just amazing.
 Obviously, I started reading this book with some bit of expectations.
-I am not sure if I can say that he lived up to the expectations, but there is whole new world or underworld that you would learn about through this book.
-The underbelly of India that exists in various regions and can come together for their missions and work seamlessly like a team that many in the corporate world spend fortunes building up
+I am not sure if I can say that he lived up to the expectations.
+But there is whole new world or underworld that you would learn about through this book The Story of My Assassins.
+The underbelly of India that exists in various regions and can come together for their missions and work seamlessly like a team that many in the corporate world spend fortunes building up.

-There is a parallel take on the police and religious babas or gurjis who actually drive the story, are never suspected, most of the times remain in the background.
+There is a parallel take on the police and religious babas or gurujis who actually drive the story, are never suspected, most of the times remain in the background.
 Overall a very cynical story, but told in a very interesting way.
-Tarun is a good story teller, and can make you visualize the places and characters and you almost feel you are there witnessing the whole scenes and feeling all the emotions.
-He must be an intense person himself to be able to describe everything with a lot of intensity and making the reader feel the heat of it.
+Tarun is a good storyteller.
+And can make you visualize the places and characters.
+You almost feel you are there witnessing the whole scenes and feeling all the emotions.
+He must be an intense person himself to be able to describe everything with a lot of intensity.
+And making the reader feel the heat of it.

-This story left me wanting more layers and more angles, but nonetheless, it is still a story that will keep you gripped till the end.
+This story left me wanting more layers and more angles.
+But nonetheless, it is still a story that will keep you gripped until the end.
 You want to know how all the stories will converge.